 - Honey – 25gm

-- Place egg whites in mixing bowl and beat at high speed (speed 10*) for 30 seconds until slightly foamy.
+- Place egg whites in a mixing bowl and beat at high speed (speed 10*) for 30 seconds until slightly foamy.
 Add sugar in 2 to 3 increments until firm peaks form (it will take about 4 minutes).

 - Add yolks one at a time at medium-low speed (speed 4*) until well combined (about 1 minute).
-Add sifted bread flour and beat until just combined.
+Add the sifted bread flour and beat until just combined.

 - Pour in mango pulp, honey mixture and continue to beat for 1 minute.

-- Bake in preheated oven for 45 minutes or until top is evenly browned.
+- Bake in preheated oven for 45 minutes or until the top is evenly browned.
 A toothpick inserted into the cake should come out clean.